Skip to main content

 The first generation of AI recommendations was transactional.
 Show a customer a product they might like.
 Hope they click.
 The next generation is contextual and predictive.

-Nike's generative AI shopping assistant now delivers conversational personalised experiences to more than 170 million loyalty programme members.
-Rather than showing a grid of suggested products, the assistant asks questions, understands preferences, and narrows options through dialogue — much like a knowledgeable shop assistant.
+Nike's generative AI shopping assistant was built to bring conversational personalised experiences to a loyalty programme of more than 170 million members.
+Rather than showing a grid of suggested products, the assistant asks questions, understands preferences, and narrows options through dialogue, much like a knowledgeable shop assistant.

 Stitch Fix built its entire business model around AI-driven recommendations.
 Customers input their style preferences, and the algorithm learns over time, combining human stylist input with machine learning to deliver increasingly accurate selections.
 The model proves that AI personalisation works best when it combines data signals with domain expertise.